-- Security viewing holes on residence hall room doors. - Residence hall access doors locked 24-hours a day. - Card readers on entrance doors of newly renovated buildings. - Security patrols of all residential areas during all hours. - Intercom phones in traditional residence hall foyers for campus calls. - A Residence Coordinator and Residence Assistants are always on duty when students are in residence.
+- Security viewing holes on most residence hall room doors. - Residence hall access doors locked 24-hours a day. - Card readers on entrance doors of newly renovated buildings. - Security patrols of all residential areas during all hours. - Emergency Blue Light phones strategically placed in proximity of residence halls and apartments. - A Residence Coordinator and Resident Assistants are always on duty when students are in residence.
 There is always a back-up manager on duty as well. - Throughout the year, Residential Life staff offers programs relating to personal safety.
 Many are conducted in conjunction with the New York State University Police (NYSUPD).
-The Personal Safety Committee on Campus Security meets regularly to recommend safety improvements to college administration.

-• If keys are lost, lock changes will be performed, and all involved student residents are issued new keys.
+The Personal Safety Committee on Campus Security meets regularly to recommend safety improvements to college administration. - If keys are lost, lock changes will be performed, and all involved student residents are issued new keys.